Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Quantum-Safe Transition Risk Assessment Approach

-\item \textit{Assess Risk:} In the final task, each threat event's risk is assessed by combining likelihood and impact analyses.
-Risk is evaluated using a qualitative matrix (Figure~\ref{fig:risk-matrix}) that maps likelihood-impact combinations (Low, Medium, High) to corresponding risk levels, where risk increases with higher likelihood and impact values.
-High-risk scenarios demand immediate mitigation due to their severe potential consequences; medium-risk scenarios require planned responses given their notable effects; low-risk scenarios may be monitored or accepted based on organizational risk tolerance.
-This systematic assessment produces a prioritized landscape of quantum-related risks, enabling informed decision-making for secure and resilient quantum-safe transitions.
+Risk is assessed by combining likelihood and impact using a qualitative matrix (Figure~\ref{fig:risk-matrix}) mapping combinations to risk levels.
+High-risk scenarios demand immediate mitigation; medium-risk scenarios require planned responses; low-risk scenarios may be monitored or accepted based on risk tolerance.
+This systematic assessment prioritizes quantum risks, enabling informed quantum-safe transition decisions.